JrVerbiest/Udacity_Data_Scientist_Nanodegree/README.md

 *Find Donors for the CharityML.*

 - CharityML is a fictitious charity organization that provides financial support for people learning machine learning.
-In an effort to improve donor outreach effectiveness, an algorithm is build that best identifies potential donors.
-The goal will be to evaluate and optimize several different **supervised learners** to determine which algorithm will provide the highest donation yield.
+To improve donor outreach effectiveness, an algorithm is built that best identifies potential donors.
+The goal will be to evaluate and optimize several different supervised learners to determine which algorithm will provide the highest donation yield.

   <br>